 What if my connecting flight is delayed: SkyRefund will help you claim compensation

-- Food and refreshments
+- Food and refreshments;

-- Transportation to the hotel accommodation mentioned above.
+- Transportation to the hotel accommodation;

-- An alternate flight or reimbursement for the cost of your journey.
+An alternate flight or reimbursement for the cost of your journey.

 What happens if the airline is not responsible for my missed flight?

-Missing your connecting flight could bring you a lot of trouble but we hope that with these simple tips you would never have to experience one again.
-Of course, missing a connection is sometimes unavoidable, but in some of these instances, you would be eligible for missed connection compensation that you can claim in just a few clicks!
+Missing your connecting flight could bring you a lot of trouble but we hope that these simple tips will spare you some stress.
+Of course, missing a connection is sometimes unavoidable, but in some situations you would be eligible for missed connection compensation that you can claim in just a few clicks!

 Looking for more air travel advice?
 Check out our blog posts on lost luggage and the right to food and drinks in case of a flight delay or cancellation!